Research

 On a family level, being around family violence makes it more likely that teens will do and be victims of teen dating violence.
 And, on the neighborhood level, living in poorer neighborhoods made it more likely that teens, especially girls, would experience dating violence.

-Given all these different factors, approaches that try to reduce teen dating violence and help healthier relationships should take into account and work across all these different factors.
+Given all these different factors, approaches that try to reduce teen dating violence and help healthier relationships should take into account and work across many different areas.

 How to reduce violence

-We have also learned about what happens long term when someone is a victim of violence and aggression in their teens.
-Right away, there are mental and social outcomes for teens who are victims of dating violence– they often experience more internalized symptoms like negative behaviors directed towards oneself, alcohol and cigarette use, and social isolation.
-The effects can also vary based on gender.
+This research has also helped us learn about what happens long term when someone is a victim of violence and aggression in their teens.
+Right away, mental and social things happen for teens who are victims of dating violence– they often have more internalized symptoms like negative behaviors directed towards themself, alcohol and cigarette use, and social isolation.
+The effects can also vary if they are female or male.

 Further research shows that people who do various kinds of violent behavior are more likely to show lasting antisocial behavior and have legal consequences in adulthood.
 Participants in the study also often were from disadvantaged backgrounds, and had a hard time regulating themselves emotionally.